rust-lang/book/src/installation.md

 that follow this convention: `$` for commands run as our regular user, and `#` for commands we should be running as an administrator.

+## Mac dependencies (for package or source install)

+XCode command line developer tools have dependencies needed to run rust.
+You can install XCode from the AppStore, and from there install the command line tools with `xcode-select --install`.
+Alternatively, you can download XCode or just the cli tools from developer.apple.com/resources with a developer account.

 ## Installing on Linux or Mac

 If we're on Linux or a Mac, all we need to do is open a terminal and type this: